daos-stack/daos/doc/user/posix.md

 * Kernel caching of inodes (file sizes, permissions etc)
 * Kernel caching of file contents
 * Readahead in dfuse and inserting data into kernel cache.
-* MMAP write optimisation
+* MMAP write optimization

-To turn on caching use the `--enable-caching` command line option for dfuse, this will enable the feature for all accessed containers.
-When this option is used then the containers accessed should only be accessed from one none, so it may be necessairy to create a container per node in this model.
+To turn on caching use the `--enable-caching` command-line option for dfuse.
+This will enable the feature for all accessed containers.
+When this option is used, the containers accessed should only be accessed from one node, so it may be necessary to create a container per node in this model.

 ### Stopping dfuse.